The Robert Hansen NOA Fund

 NOA Executive Director, 1999-2020

 In honor of Robert Hansen's 25 years of dedicated service to NOA, we have established the Robert Hansen NOA Fund to support the newly renamed Robert Hansen Collegiate Opera Scenes Competition as well as other priorities of the NOA.
 We would welcome a multi-year pledge or an immediate donation to this fund to honor Robert Hansen's service to the National Opera Association.
-You may also wish to send him a message of congratulations and thanks!

 About Robert Hansen